Welcome

 Our mission today is the same as it was yesterday and will be tomorrow: To love God, to love our neighbors as ourselves, to feed the hungry and welcome the stranger, to uphold the dignity of every human being, and to be peacemakers in a time of strife.
 We are followers of Jesus the Christ.

-Update: The Camas Friends protests will continue through March.
+Update: The Camas Friends protests will continue through April on Wednesdays 3-4pm.
+Please see the flyer here.

 75th Anniversary of St. Anne’s: